arinthros/markdown-blog/src/blog/tidying-for-christians-part-1-decluttering.md

 > And that I will not become impoverished and steal,
 > And profane the name of my God.

 Keeping our lives in balance and in order are key to maintaining humility and keeping God first in our lives.
-De-cluttering our material possessions, and properly organizing what we keep, will enable us to live out this balanced lifestyle.
+Decluttering our material possessions, and properly organizing what we keep, will enable us to live out this balanced lifestyle.

 ## My Version of the “KonMari” Philosophy